 Contact Us for Car Accidents Involving Mobility Scooters

-If you have been in a car accident with a mobility scooter, please contact the personal injury attorneys at Morris Bart, LLC Attorneys at Law today.
-We offer a free case evaluation with our personal injury attorneys, who will review the details of your case and advise you on the best approach to getting the compensation you deserve for your accident injury.
+If you were in a car accident with or while operating a mobility scooter, connect with the personal injury attorneys at the Morris Bart law office today.
+We offer a free case review to all prospective clients.
+We can review the details of your case and explain how our firm can help you seek compensation for your accident injuries.